Cian-Prendergast/seo-app/README.md

 ---

-# 🚀 GEO AI Crew
+# 🚀 GEO AI Content Optimization Agent

-GEO Agent Crew uses [CrewAI](https://crewai.com) to automate AI-driven webpage content audits.
-Enter a URL, and the system accesses the webpage, extracts its title, generates and summarizes related queries using [Gemini with the Google Search tool](https://ai.google.dev/gemini-api/docs/google-search), fetches Google AI Overviews via [Bright Data SERP API](https://brightdata.com/products/serp-api), compares results, and outputs actionable page-level optimization suggestions in Markdown file.
+This project uses LangGraph to automate AI-driven webpage content audits.
+Enter a URL, and the system accesses the webpage, extracts its title, generates and summarizes related queries using Gemini with the Google Search tool, fetches Google AI Overviews via Bright Data SERP API, compares results, and outputs actionable page-level optimization suggestions in Markdown files.

 <img src="https://github.com/brightdata/geo-ai-agent/blob/main/GEO%20diagram.png"/>

 ---

-## 🤖 Understanding Your Crew
+## 🤖 Understanding Your Workflow

-The `ai-content-optimization-agent` Crew is composed of six AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+The `ai_content_optimization_agent` workflow is composed of six AI agents, each with unique roles and goals.
+These agents collaborate on a series of tasks, leveraging their collective skills to achieve complex objectives.
+All logic is now implemented in Python using LangGraph, with agent definitions in `src/ai_content_optimization_agent/agents/`.

 ## 🛠️ Installation